YashuJodha/Spotify-Viral-Analysis/README.md

 This analysis highlights fascinating patterns in music virality.
 Some songs achieve massive, sustained global reach, while certain artists demonstrate a knack for repeatedly capturing the viral spotlight with multiple tracks.
 Tracking individual song trajectories provides a clear view of how trends propagate worldwide.

 ---

-*(Optional: Add sections like "Future Work" or "How to Run This Code" if you like)*